 Traditional cataract Surgery

-Solomon Eye Physicians and Surgeons is home to some of the more accomplished Maryland cataract surgeons.
+Solomon Eye Physicians & Surgeons is home to some of the more accomplished Maryland cataract surgeons.
 Dr. Jonathan Solomon and Dr. Stephen Solomon both have completed many years of advanced education and training, and they both regularly attend continuing education seminars to remain abreast of the latest advancements in cataract surgery.
 Their extensive knowledge and excellent surgical skill allow them to offer leading-edge cataracts treatments, such as micro-incision cataract surgery and laser cataract surgery, both with premium IOLs (intraocular lenses).

 Read on to learn whether you might be a cataract surgery candidate and how this procedure can help you achieve clear vision.